yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 and AdD find the adversarial perturbations that will maximize the change in the predictions of the model, which involve multiple froward and backward passes to compute these perturbations.
 This additional computation can be restrictive in many cases and makes such methods less appealing.
-As an alternative, [Vikas Verma et al.](https://arxiv.org/abs/1903.03825) propose Interpolation Consistency Training (ICT) as an efficient consistency regularization technique for SSL.
+As an alternative, [Verma et al.](https://arxiv.org/abs/1903.03825) propose Interpolation Consistency Training (ICT) as an efficient consistency regularization technique for SSL.

 Given a mixup operation